© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows 450m and 500m west of Leworthy is a scheduled monument protected by Historic England under reference 1017973.
 View the official record →

-Two bowl barrows 450m and 500m west of Leworthy is a Bronze Age funerary monument located in Devon, England.
+Two bowl barrows 450m and 500m west of Leworthy is a pair of Neolithic or Bronze Age burial monuments located on the high ground of Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017973.

 Two bowl barrows 450m and 500m west of Leworthy is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017973.